oracle-livelabs/pts/ai-agentics/introduction/introduction.md

 ### **What are AI Agents?**

-An AI Agents is another name for AI agents.
-AI Agent is a reasoning framework built around a Large Language Model (LLM) that can interpret user input, reason through it step-by-step, and autonomously use external tools (like vector search, relational query, email, or PDF generators) to accomplish tasks.

-Think of it as turning an LLM into a decision-making assistant ? not just a chatbot that responds, but a system that plans, decides, and acts.
+An AI or LLM Agent is a reasoning framework built around a Large Language Model (LLM) that can interpret user input, reason through it step-by-step, and autonomously use external tools (like vector search, relational query, email, or PDF generators) to accomplish tasks, not just a chatbot that responds, but a system that plans, decides, and acts.

 It's like giving the LLM: a brain to reason and remember (via prompts + memory), eyes and ears to read documents or look up info (via tools),